CM 1.1 - Define and describe the concept of public health.

 CM 1.8 - Describe the Demographic profile of India and discuss its impact on health.

 a) Enumerate the demographic Indicators.
 Describe the demographic profile of India.
+Discuss the impact of the demographic profile on health.

 CM 9.1 - Define and describe the principles of Demography, Demographic cycle, and Vital statistics.

-b) Enumerate vital statistics.
+c) Enumerate vital statistics.
 Describe the birth and death registration act.

 CM 9.2 - Define, calculate and interpret demographic indices including birth rate, death rate, and fertility rates.